Unbreakable, I will break you anyway

 Di zanim nikarim te bişkînim lê dîsa jî dişkînim

-You resist me, but I will break you anyway
+Unbreakable, I will break you anyway

 This performance took place in Southern Kurdistan, in Irak, one of the four parts of Kurdistan which was split and shared between Irak, Iran, Turkey and Syria by dominant States that met in Lausanne one hundred years ago.